Totally support pagination queries of MySQL, PostgreSQL and Oracle; partly support SQLServer pagination query due to its complexity.

 The record stored in the memory is only the current position pointed by the cursor in the result set of the shard routed to.

-For the item to be sorted, merger ordering only has the time complexity of
+For the item to be sorted which has its own order, merger ordering only has the time complexity of

 O(n), with a very low performance consumption.